MUnique/OpenMU/src/Persistence/EntityFramework/Readme.md

 ## Repository Pattern

-We decided to use a repository pattern to keep the application code independent of a specific ORM or database.
-The application itself uses just a tiny amount of these repositories (most likely AccountRepository and GameConfigurationRepository).
+All application logic uses the contexts provided by the [PersistenceContextProvider](PersistenceContextProvider.cs).
+The provided contexts load their data not directly from ef core contexts, but access repositories.
+That's because we want to eagerly load objects which means we want to retrieve the complete object graph with all dependent data, when we access our "Contexts".
+We're also caching configuration data with this approach, by using so called [ConfigurationTypeRepositories](ConfigurationTypeRepository.cs).

-However, each entity type has basically one repository, some are manually implemented, some are generic.
+Each entity type has basically one repository, some are manually implemented, some are generic.
+There is a [RepositoryManager](RepositoryManager.cs) which holds and "manages" all of these repositories.
 The implementation of this pattern is probably not the same as all of the examples of what you'll find at the internet.
 Workarounds and different requirements result in different implementations ;-)

-There is a "RepositoryManager" which holds and "manages" all of these repositories.
-Because the actual persistent type is not known to the application, it also offers a method to create new objects by giving it the known base type.
-Of course, using a dependency injection container could also be used at a later stage.

 ### Loading whole object graphs

-We want to keep the usage of these repositories in the application code low, so we have to load objects as a whole.
+As the application code expects a fully loaded object when loading through the contexts, we have to load objects as a whole.
+It might also be possible to lazy-load dependent data, but this can lead to bad performance here.
+As we know that we actually need the whole data in our use cases, it makes sense to fully load the objects up-front.

 For example, when we want to load a game configuration, we want to load all collection and navigation properties and cache them for later accesses.
 That seems slow at the start of the server, but it's an advantage when loading accounts which reference a lot of configuration data later.